aig-hagen/aig_graph_component/README.md

 # Graph-Component
+*TODO (งツ)ว: write a quick intro what you can do with this component*

 The graph component is available as a **custom element**, enabling easy embedding into an HTML-file using the `<graph-editor/>` tag.